-1 Materials support scheduling considerations and include guidance and recommendations on М T required time for lessons and activities.
-2 Materials guide strategic implementation without disrupting the sequence of content that Μ 2 must be taught in a specific order following a developmental progression.
-2 Materials designated for the course are flexible and can be completed in one school year. М 3
+1 Materials support scheduling considerations and include guidance and recommendations on М required time for lessons and activities.
+2 Materials guide strategic implementation without disrupting the sequence of content that М - Materials guide strategic implementation without disrupting the sequence of content that must be taught in a specific order following a developmental progression.
+3 Materials designated for the course are flexible and can be completed in one school year. М